A Study on the Block Relocation Problem: Lower Bound Derivations and Strong Formulations

 With the rapid automation of warehouse and yard operations, the BRP and its different variants have received a lot of attention from engineers and scholars, and many studies have been published in the literature after its formal introduction~\cite{Kim-2006-COR} in 2006.
 For example, many well-defined mixed integer programming (MIP) formulations and sophisticated exact or heuristic algorithms have been designed and analyzed (e.g., \cite{Carlo-2014-EJOR, Lehnfeld-2014-EJOR} and references therein).
 Nevertheless, the BRP has been proven to be NP-hard and is computationally very challenging for practical-scale instances \cite{Caserta-2012-EJOR}.
 According to our numerical study, a state-of-the-art formulation may take hours to derive a feasible relocation plan for a rather small-scale instance.
 Certainly, such a computational performance does not ensure its application in practice.
 With little quantitative support, the current practice is often based on operators' experience or following fixed relocation rules, leading to many unnecessary relocations and a heavy operational burden.

 To change such a situation, especially to provide a substantial assistance to practice, we address in this paper two critical issues of the BRP, i.e., a stronger lower bound on the number of necessary relocations, and a computationally more effective mathematical formulation.
-Indeed, we develop a general framework to understand the number of necessary relocations, which interprets all known lower bounds on that number and leads us to derive a much stronger lower bound.
-Moreover, a deep insight on our new formulation inspires us to develop a novel iterative computational procedure.
+Indeed, we develop a general framework to understand the number of necessary relocations, which interprets all known lower bounds on that number and leads us to derive a much stronger lower bound. { Moreover, a deep insight from our new formulation inspires us to develop a novel iterative computational procedure.